 Arcing Your Characters

 The art of tracking character’s emotional states successfully is known as arcing your character.
-If you want to take your character from one emotional state to another, even if those emotions are completely at odds to one anther, you absolutely can.
+You can take your character from one emotional state to another, even if those emotions are completely at odds to one another.

 Showing the process, the arc, is the only way to do it well.
-You can take your character from happy to sad, weak to strong, etc, as long as you take the audience on that journey with them.
+You can take your character from happy to sad, weak to strong, etc. Just be sure you take the audience on that journey with them.

 The problem you will face as a writer is that carrying all these emotional states in your head at all times can be draining.
 If you’re moving between different characters and different scenes, and there’s quite a break between them, it can be hard to track them.
-And it gets a larger weight to carry the further into a series of books you get because you’re carrying historical emotions that will bump and flare up through the course of the story, or if you’re writing a film or television series you’ll encounter the same weight.
+And it gets a larger weight to carry the further into a series of books you get.
+You’ll be carrying historical emotions that will bump and flare up through the course of the story.

-The best way to do it successfully is to find a way to chart your characters.
+The best way to do it successfully is to find a way to chart your character’s emotional state, and everything else.
 I keep a spreadsheet of every character I have ever written in every book or script.
-I include anything that has happened to them of significance, any emotional bonds they have with other characters, anything they’re scared of or anything they’re passionate about.
-This is then something I can refer back to at any point when I’m writing or during the editing process to make sure they’re consistent and reacting to any given scenario I’ve put them in as they should.
+I include anything that has happened to them of significance.
+Any emotional bonds they have with other characters.
+Anything they’re scared of or anything they’re passionate about.
+This is then something I can refer back to at any point when I’m writing or during the editing process.
+I can make sure they’re consistent and reacting to any given scenario I’ve put them in as they should.

-I’ve been writing some of these characters for years, my Lilly Prospero Series for instance, and a lot happens to them during that time, and I’m also writing a number of other characters in TV and film scripts, as well as other books, and I can easily lose track of all those lives and emotions over the course of that time.
+I’ve been writing some of these characters for years, my Lilly Prospero Series for instance.
+A lot happens to those during that time, and a lot happens in my own life too.
+I’m also writing a number of other characters in TV and film scripts, as well as other books.
+I can easily lose track of all those lives and emotions over the course of that time.
 Spreadsheets like this might seem like a crazy obsessive thing to do, but for me it makes sure I feel confident I’m doing the best job I can.
 Because that’s exactly what this is, my job, and I treat it as such.
 I don’t want to break my characters, and this is how I guard against it.

-Spreadsheets aren’t for everyone, and some people will feel in control of managing these emotional states for everybody they create in their head.
+Spreadsheets aren’t for everyone.
+Some people will feel in control of managing these emotional states for everybody they create in their head.
 If you can do that I’m in awe, because I really can’t.
 If you can’t manage that, like me, I highly recommend finding a way of tracking your characters emotional states that works for you.

 You can find more writing advice on our YouTube channel where we’ll help you become a better and more confident writer.
 If you have any writing questions, comment below and we will try to do a video for every question we get.
 If you’ve found my work helpful, please consider dropping me a tip in my Paypal tip jar to help me keeping bringing you free writing advice!